Spin transport properties of 1,4,5,8-naphthalenetetracarboxylic dianhydride based molecular devices

-Using density functional theory combined with nonequilibrium Green's function method, spin-dependent transport properties of molecular devices consisting of 1,4,5,8-naphthalenetetracarboxylic dianhydride (NTCDA) molecule anchored via C and O linkages to zigzag graphene nanoribbon electrodes (ZGNR) were systematically investigated.
+Using density functional theory combined with the nonequilibrium Green's function method, spin-dependent transport properties of molecular devices consisting of the 1,4,5,8-naphthalenetetracarboxylic dianhydride (NTCDA) molecule anchored via C and O linkages to zigzag graphene nanoribbon (ZGNR) electrodes were systematically investigated.
 Calculation results showed that the two connection modes display a good spin transport performance in both parallel (P) and anti-parallel (AP) configurations.
 Particularly, oxygen connection significantly improves the spin filtration effect.
-These observations were validated by analyzing spin-resolved transmission spectrum, band structure as well as spatial distribution of molecular orbitals within the bias window.
+These observations were validated by analyzing spin-resolved transmission spectra, band structures and spatial distribution of molecular orbitals within the bias window.
 Further comparison of the results of different models indicated that the linkage plays a crucial role in improving the spin transport properties for the proposed NTCDA–ZGNR system, giving them potential applications in high-performance multifunctional spintronic devices.